 Survivors of the Zeewijk shipwreck made a camp here.
 They built a new ship from the remains of the wreck and timber collected from mangroves on nearby islands.
 A large guano mining settlement occupied this island in the late 1800s.
 Artefacts such as occupation sites, quarries and tramline foundations can still be seen.
 Large colonies of bridled terns and wedge-tailed shearwaters nest here from October-March.

-- Make sure your clothes, shoes, vessels and gear are free of soil, seeds, insects and other living organisms such as house mice and Asian house geckos.
+- Make sure your shoes, clothes, vessels and gear are free of soil, weed seeds, insects, and other animals such as house mice and Asian house geckos.